GLink Entanglement Tutorial

 - two residues form a heavy-atom contact;

-- the loop closed by that contact has nonzero rounded Gaussian linking against one side of the chain;
+- the contact closes a loop with nonzero rounded Gaussian linking against at least one side of the chain;

-- Topoly found at least one crossing residue consistent with the nonzero side.
+- Topoly found at least one crossing residue on a side with nonzero rounded linking.

 A row in the clustered CSV means:

-- one or more raw contacts were judged to represent the same entanglement class;
+- one or more raw contacts were judged to represent the same entanglement signature;

 Troubleshooting

-If glink writes zero contacts, check the PDB first:
+If glink writes zero contacts, check the structure before changing many parameters:

-- Are chain breaks or missing residues expected?
+- Are chain breaks, insertion codes, or missing residues expected?

 - Is the contact cutoff too small?